ada-ros/tutorial-aeic21/Exercises.md

 > `source /opt/ros/foxy/setup.bash`

-Afterwards, we can verify our system is ready running, for example, `ros2`.
+Afterwards, we can verify our system is ready by running, for example, the command `ros2` which should now be in our `PATH`.

 The `ros-foxy-desktop` package will install a complete suite of packages that also include demos and tutorials.
 We are going to use some of these, but